 - High-yield saving accounts, up to 12% per year;

 - Unique Multi HODL product allows our clients to earn on both up and down markets.

-YouHodler is a member of Blockchain Association of Financial Commission and Crypto Valley Association, observes best international AML/KYC policies.
-YouHodler uses Ledger Vault's industry leading information technology infrastructure to securely control its crypto assets with a multi-authorization self-custody management solution and $150 million pooled crime insurance.
+YouHodler is a member of Blockchain Association of Financial Commission and Crypto Valley Association, observes the best international AML/KYC policies.
+YouHodler uses Ledger Vault's industry-leading information technology infrastructure to securely control its crypto assets with a multi-authorization self-custody management solution and $150 million pooled crime insurance.